voilab/csv-parser/README.md

 For example, if you have 2 rows with values `a` and `b`, the indexed result of the reduce function would be `Array ( a => something, b => something else )`.

+The third argument is a function called when a value is not found in the reduced function.

 ### Documentation

 #### Parse function